Constance Mary Pott: Personal life

-Pott never married, and she didn't have any children, but she outlived many of her contemporaries.
+Pott never married and died without issue, after she had outlived many of her contemporaries.
 She was an Honorary Vice-President of the Francis Bacon Society during the 1950s.
 In an obituary notice for the Society, it was written:"The Francis Bacon Society and the great cause for which it stands have lost a champion.
 Such a role was not suggested by her diminutive figure and ageing years, and it would not have been apparent to those who did not know her.
 But, in the difficult years following the War and the controversies affecting the management of the Society, she ever strove to secure the maintenance of those cherished traditions which had stemmed from her mother, the founder; and, with staunch loyalty, stoutly resisted any attempt to depart therefrom.
 As a watchdog, she steadfastly safeguarded her mother's books and papers, thereby securing them against possible loss and destruction.
 My particular personal memory is of the readiness with which she extended a helping hand to a newcomer in search of the truth..."

-She died in the last days of her 95th year in 1957, as of the family residence in Cornwall Gardens, leaving the majority of her belongings to her two sisters and her money to Johannes Matthias Daum, a former student of hers from the Royal College of Art.
+She died in the last days of her 95th year, during 1957, in her family residence in Cornwall Gardens, South Kensington.
+She left the majority of her belongings to her two sisters and her money to Johannes Matthias Daum, who had been a student of hers at the Royal College of Art.

 Legacy

-Constance Pott is one of several female artists of the period 1880-1930 considered in the book Etched in Memory: The Building and Survival of Artistic Reputation (2001).
-Surveying the etching revival, the authors explore reasons as to why women artists found it more difficult than men to build their reputations, and why these were often less enduring than those of their male contemporaries.
-If Constance Pott was deterred by the Victorian disapproval of self-promotion, then (despite her pioneering achievements) she was perhaps less able to exploit her artwork for its own sake: but her professional calling rose above this consideration.
-More significantly, perhaps, she did not keep systematic records of her works, so that it has been difficult to form a coherent view of her output.
-Since she lived to a great old age, she long outlived the fashion for etchings in the manner of her important works: finally, she had no children, so that her family was unable to sustain awareness of the high reputation which she had formerly enjoyed.
-Interest in her work has revived in recent years.
+Constance Pott is one of several female artists from the period 1880 - 1930 who are considered in the book Etched in Memory: The Building and Survival of Artistic Reputation (2001).

+The book's authors survey the etching revival, and discover why women artists found it more difficult than men to build and sustain their reputations.
+They find that Constance Mary Pott's failure to keep systematic records of her works has impeded acknowledgment of her influence, which she did not have any issue to continue, but that small interest in her work has continued.